gatsbyjs/gatsby/docs/blog/2020-08-04-GH-Community-Permissions-Changes-GatsbyJS/index.md

 - Fork the Gatsby repo

-- Include "Gatsby contributor" on your resumé and LinkedIn profile
+- Include "Gatsby contributor" on your résumé and LinkedIn profile

 These are the overwhelming majority of actions performed by community contributors.